Goodness of fit by Neyman-Pearson testing: Introduction

 The first alternative ${\rm{H}}_\w^{a}$ is the set of all Gaussian distributions.
-The best fit in this family, displayed with a solid line in the top left plot, is quite better than the standard Gaussian (dashed line) as a description of the first data set, which is drawn from a Gaussian with a mean of $0$ and a variance of $1.2$.
+The best fit in this family, displayed with a solid line in the top left plot, is quite better than the standard Gaussian (dashed line) as a description of the first data set.
 Correspondingly, the GoF p-value that we obtain in this case is low, ${\rm{p}}^{a}[\data_1]=0.06$, signalling a poor agreement of the standard Gaussian hypothesis with the data.
-On the contrary, the best fit in ${\rm{H}}_\w^{a}$ is very similar to the standard Gaussian in the case of the second data set and the corresponding p-value is high, ${\rm{p}}^{a}[\data_2]=0.68$.
-The GoF test designed as a Neyman--Pearson test with alternative ${\rm{H}}_1={\rm{H}}_\w^{a}$ has failed to identify the evident discrepancy between the $\data_2$ data and the reference distribution.
+However, the best fit in ${\rm{H}}_\w^{a}$ is very similar to the standard Gaussian in the case of the second data set and the corresponding p-value is high, ${\rm{p}}^{a}[\data_2]=0.68$.
+The GoF test designed as a Neyman--Pearson test with alternative ${\rm{H}}_1={\rm{H}}_\w^{a}$ has failed to identify the evident discrepancy between $\data_2$ and the reference distribution.

 The second alternative, ${\rm{H}}_\w^{b}$, is an extension of ${\rm{H}}_\w^{a}$ where two Gaussian distributions are present, with arbitrary mean and variance and arbitrary relative normalisation.
 The best-fit in ${\rm{H}}_\w^{b}$ to the $\data_2$ data (middle-bottom plot) is very different from the standard Gaussian, and offers a much better description of the data.
 Consequently, ${\rm{p}}^{a}[\data_2]=0.05$ and the discrepancy of $\data_2$ with the R hypothesis is clearly identified if employing ${\rm{H}}_\w^{b}$, rather than ${\rm{H}}_\w^{a}$, for the Neyman--Pearson test.
-This occurs because the true distribution of $\data_2$ is a mixture of two Gaussians.
-Thus it belongs to the ${\rm{H}}_\w^{b}$ set while it does not belong to ${\rm{H}}_\w^{a}$.
 The general lesson is that the alternative ${\rm{H}}_\w$ should be as general as possible and capable to adapt itself---namely to provide a good fit---to whatever the true data distribution is.
 Otherwise, the test is exposed to dramatic failures as we have seen.